Christina Aguilera: Influences

-Aguilera's childhood visits to records stores moulded her taste and led to an appreciation for blues and soul music, which she called "music that really had heart".
+Aguilera's childhood visits to records stores molded her taste and led to an appreciation for blues and soul music, which she called "music that really had heart".
 Her music has also paid homage to many artists from this genre, including Aretha Franklin, Marvin Gaye, Nina Simone, and Otis Redding.
 Her album Back to Basics (2006) features inspirations of musicians from the early 20th century.
 As she later commented: "I was just so drawn to that [kind of music] ...
 [It] has so much pain, so much beauty of raw emotion and passion".
 Her other influences in the genre was added for Liberation (2018), including Michael Jackson in "Maria" and Janis Joplin in "Sick of Sittin'".

 Outside of the music industry, Aguilera was inspired by actresses from the Old Hollywood.
 She later stated, "I'm fascinated with the golden age of film.
 I wanted to capture the authenticity of the glam era", after which she cited examples such as Marlene Dietrich, Marilyn Monroe, Greta Garbo, Veronica Lake, and the pin-up models.
 Her "Tilt Ya Head Back" music video also recreated Monroe's signature look, while the video for "Your Body" includes a reference to Lucille Ball.
 The video for "Ain't No Other Man" presented Aguilera under the alter ego Baby Jane, which was inspired by Bette Davis's character in psychological horror film What Ever Happened to Baby Jane?
 (1962).
 Her other inspirations mostly came from art works, including those by Andy Warhol, Roy Lichtenstein and Banksy.